DanEgan93/ngs_quality_check/README.md

 A script to automate 11 manual quality checks completed after each paired MiSeq Universal pipeline run.
 The script performs a series of checks on the paired output directories from a MiSeq Univeral (TSHC) run.
 The checks have been described in table 1.
-The script records PASS/FAIL values for each check and saves these as a static HTML output.
+The script records PASS/FAIL values for each check and saves this to a static HTML file.
+The file, by default, is saved in the TSHC pipeline output folder.

 table 1- checks completed by the quality_check.py script.